-Since 1990, the grant programs of the Louisville Institute have consistently supported academic research and other projects undertaken in the interest of strengthening North American church life.
+Since 1990, the Louisville Institute has consistently supported academic research and other projects undertaken in the interest of strengthening North American church life.
 The focus of that work, however, and the particular grant programs offered have shifted from time to time.
 The following grant programs have been discontinued.

 Click the grant program title to view grants awarded in these discontinued programs.

 From 1996-2009, the Christian Faith and Life Grant Program supported research projects by academics and pastors that attempted to bring the resources of the ethical, liturgical, and doctrinal wisdom of the Christian faith into closer relation to the daily lives of practicing Christians, describe more fully how the Christian faith is actually lived by contemporary Christians of various ages, circumstances, and traditions, and make more accessible to religious believers the themes of Christian faith in relation to the realities of their contemporary lives.

 From 1996-1998, the Christian Faith and Life Teaching Team Grant Program supported teaching teams that included both a pastor and a teaching theologian who developed and taught in both congregational and academic settings a course of study exploring a basic theme or themes of historic Christian faith in a way that made it more accessible in the everyday lives of contemporary church members.

 From 1990-2009, the Louisville Institute’s General Grant Program supported a limited number of individual and collaborative projects undertaken by pastors, academics, and religious institutions.
 Grants varied in size and covered a wide range of projects related to the priorities of the Louisville Institute.
 Some grants, for example, covered the costs of convening discussion groups of pastoral leaders and academics while others enabled an academic to pursue (sometimes with pastoral colleagues) a research project of particular interest to the church.